JKHYuen/JKHYuen.github.io/projects/0-nothing_matters.md

             <li>Detailed functional OS UI (window management, draggable desktop icons, task bars, etc.)</li>
             <li>A more realistic and subtle writing style in contrast with Part I</li>
             <li>"<i>War Game</i>" minigame - a more complex version of Rock Paper Scissors</li>
+            <li>"Flip Flop" secret minigame - a simple physics game where the player must bounce a block for as long as possible </li>
             <li>Usable OS Apps for emergent story telling, each with it's own UI design</li>
             <li><a href="#ironic-design" class="scrolly">Ironically overdesigned</a> UI visuals to mimic modern tropes</li>
         </ul>